 I am a 1964 graduate of Greenville High School and a 1969 graduate of Ohio Northern University with a B.S. degree in Pharmacy.
 Following my retirement from Kmart Pharmacy in Greenville, I wanted to continue working with the public and in December, 2018, I was hired as a Substitute Librarian at the J.R.
 Clarke Public Library.
 In this role I have the opportunity to assist not only the many very nice patrons who utilize the various services of the library, but also have learned from a very knowledgeable staff on how to meet the needs and interests of our patrons.
 In addition to offering thousands of books and other periodicals, as well as many DVDs and historical and genealogical references, J.R.
 Clarke Public Library sponsors a wide variety of public program for pre-school, school age students and all adults for educational and recreational use.

 Miss Erin joined the J.R.
 Clarke team in February of 2018 along with her owner, Darlene.
-She is Darlene’s security dog and has become J.R.
+She is Darlene’s service dog and has become J.R.
 Clarke’s patron greater as she welcomes each person with a wagging tail and smile when they arrive through the door.
 Miss Erin loves all of the patrons of all ages and enjoys the treats and loving attention she receives.

 I started working at the J.R.
 Clarke Public Library in 1986 and have made many friends with our staff and patrons.
 Over the years I have gone through many changes here with different directors, rules and regulations, but I have enjoyed every step of my journey.